What do you mean you're trying to figure out EIB history in terms of what?

 No wonder the Republican Party is in dire straits.

-This is if this is astounding to me.
+This is astounding to me.

-And then here's a another quote.
+And then here's another quote.

-This is an editorial page editor, Fred Hyatt at the Washington Post.
+This is an editorial page editor, Fred Hyatt, at the Washington Post.

 Listen to this.